-But on tax reform, Cramer mentioned the "management of expectations," noting that upcoming changes will be necessarily different with Congress given that tenets Affordable Care Act, known colloquially as Obamacare, remain in place.
+But on tax reform, Cramer mentioned the "management of expectations," noting that upcoming changes will be necessarily different with Congress given that tenets of the Affordable Care Act, also known as Obamacare, remain in place.

 Cramer visited downtown Grand Forks after a stop at Grand Forks Air Force Base to meet with a high-ranking general and tour the Grand Sky tech park for unmanned aircraft.
 He said North Dakota's programs for unmanned aircraft are held in "high esteem" in Washington.